jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 {"PluginListRendererService": "The PluginListRendererService generates a file with all the plugins to be loaded and informs the application about which files to load for the transformer-plugins.
 It has functions to save an array to a file and render results by building an array of files for each fragment."}
 # MarkdownCode > services > transformers > constant-extractor service
 {"ConstantExtractorService": "The ConstantExtractorService is a service that extracts constant definitions from source code and replaces them with references to a json file.
 It inherits from the transformer-base service and has functions for extracting quotes, collecting responses, rendering results, and retrieving up-to-date results using caching."}
-# MarkdownCode > services > transformers > plugin-renderer service
-{"PluginRendererService": "The PluginRendererService is a service that translates a plugin definition into a javascript module.
-It is used to build plugin transformers for the application.
-It inherits from the transformer-base service and has a constructor with specific parameters.
-It provides functions to save a file, clean content, render a result, and build a message."}
 # MarkdownCode > services > transformers > parser validator service
 {"ParserValidatorService": "The ParserValidatorService is a service class that checks the state of a specified text-fragment using an internal markdown parser.
 It is used for debugging and inherits from the transformer-base service.
 It has a renderResult function that joins the lines of the fragment, stores the result, and returns it."}
 # MarkdownCode > services > transformers > constants-resource renderer